wpswings/mwb-bookings-for-woocommerce/README.txt

 With the Appointment booking WordPress plugin, Admin managers can easily offer confirmations for booking requests made by customers, as well as easy booking cancellations, by utilizing the plugin's capabilities.

 **4) Booking Listing and Sorting by Tag**
-All requested WooCommerce bookings orders made by the customers are to be listed in the WooCommerce Order Listing table.
+All requested WooCommerce booking orders made by the customers are to be listed in the WooCommerce Order Listing table.
 Admin managers can conveniently sort the booking out of the orders using the Bookings tag available there.

 **5) Ease of Structuring Bookings Calendar**
 The WooCommerce Calendar Booking view allows merchants to build and analyze how their day or month is progressing.
 They can also make changes to current bookings or availability according to that.